edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 Optimize images through the following steps:

 1. Analyze your site to identify the images that require optimization.
-2. [Enable Image Optimization](#enabling-image-optimization) for all of the images identified in the previous step.
+2. [Enable the Optimize Images feature (optimize_images)](#enabling-image-optimization) for all of the images identified in the previous step.
 3. Define the set of optimizations that will be applied to your images by:

     -   Including [query string parameters](#query-string-parameters) within the request URL.